ngrx/platform/projects/ngrx.io/content/marketing/workshops.md

 <h1 class="banner-headline">Workshops</h1>

+Are you struggling to maintain and enhance your existing Angular applications?
+Do you want to harness the power of NgRx for state management and explore the cutting-edge features in Angular?
+Join us for transformative workshops that will empower you to architect and modernize your apps with confidence!

+Take your Angular knowledge to the next level with [participating NgRx team members](#participating-ngrx-team-members).

+## NgRx and Modern Angular Architectures

 In the ever-evolving world of web development, staying ahead is crucial.
 This workshop is designed for developers, architects, and teams who want to revamp their existing Angular applications and leverage the latest advancements in the Angular ecosystem, including Signals.

-Take your Angular knowledge to the next level with [participating NgRx team members](#participating-ngrx-team-members).

-**Key Workshop Highlights:**
+### Key Workshop Highlights

-1. Architectural Excellence: Learn the art of crafting scalable, maintainable, and robust Angular applications.
+1. **Architectural Excellence:** Learn the art of crafting scalable, maintainable, and robust Angular applications.
 We'll delve deep into architectural patterns, best practices, and tools to structure your apps for success.

-2. NgRx for State Management: Gain a comprehensive understanding of NgRx, the go-to library for managing state in Angular apps.
-We'll explore actions, reducers, effects, and selectors to create a robust state management system and how it influences apps architecture.
+2. **NgRx for State Management:** Gain a comprehensive understanding of NgRx, the go-to library for managing state in Angular apps.
+We'll explore actions, reducers, effects, and selectors to create a robust state management system and how it influences app architecture.

-3. Introduction to Signals: Signals or NgRx?
+3. **Introduction to Signals:** Signals or NgRx?
 They work well together.
 Dive into one of Angular's most exciting features – Signals.
 Discover how Signals can streamline communication within your application, making it more responsive, efficient, and user-friendly.
+4. **NgRx SignalStore:** Explore a cutting-edge state management solution with native support for Angular Signals.
+From foundational concepts to advanced techniques, learn how to leverage SignalStore's robust and extensible design to efficiently manage application state.
+5. **State Management Patterns:** Understand the distinctions between local and global state as a prerequisite for developing well-designed applications that are easy to maintain and scale.
+6. **Migration Strategies:** If you have an existing Angular application, we'll guide you through effective strategies for migrating to the latest version of Angular while improving your app's architecture.

+### Agenda

+- **Day 1: NgRx Essentials** - NgRx Store, Actions, Reducers, and Selectors, Feature State, Functional and Class-Based Effects, Error Handling
+- **Day 2: Advanced NgRx** - Optimistic and Pessimistic Updates, Managing Request Status, Router Store, Feature Creator, Combining Selectors, View Models, Entities
+- **Day 3: NgRx SignalStore** - Introduction to Signals, SignalState, SignalStore, Custom Store Features, RxJS Integration, Entities, Global and Local State Management Patterns

-Chose one, two or three full days of **NgRx workshop** that covers the basics of NgRx to the most advanced topics.
+Choose one, two, or three full days of the **NgRx and Modern Angular Architectures Workshop** that covers the basics of NgRx to the most advanced topics.
 Whether your teams are just starting with NgRx or have been using it for a while - they are guaranteed to learn new concepts during this workshop.

-The workshop covers both NgRx global `Store` and local state management solutions like `ComponentStore` and `signalStore`.

-## Upcoming workshops
+## Upcoming Workshops

-We have the following workshops:

-- February 21 to 23, 2024 in a Europe-friendly timezone (Start time is 10am CET) <a href="https://ti.to/ngrx/workshop-feb-2024?source=ngrx_io"><button mat-button color="primary">Click here to sign-up</button></a>
+- February 21 to 23, 2024 in a Europe-friendly timezone (Start time is 10 am CET) <a href="https://ti.to/ngrx/workshop-feb-2024?source=ngrx_io" target="_blank">Click here to register</a>
-- April 24 to 26, 2024 in a US-friendly timezone (Start time is 8am PT / 11am ET) <a href="https://ti.to/ngrx/workshop-april-2024?source=ngrx_io"><button mat-button color="primary">Click here to sign-up</button></a>
+- April 24 to 26, 2024 in a US-friendly timezone (Start time is 8 am PT / 11 am ET) <a href="https://ti.to/ngrx/workshop-april-2024?source=ngrx_io" target="_blank">Click here to register</a>

-## Participating NgRx team members
+## Participating NgRx Team Members

 <div class="team-grid">
     <ngrx-contributor json='{"name": "Brandon Roberts", "picture": "brandonroberts.jpg"}'></ngrx-contributor>